-Our students' ability to learn and grow is inherently tied to you as the instructor guiding them through their lessons.
-Here you will find important resources, services, and timelines designed to help you deliver the best Johns Hopkins' experience to every student.
+Our students’ ability to learn and grow is inherently tied to you as the instructor guiding them through their lessons.
+Here are some important resources and timelines to help you deliver the best Johns Hopkins’ experience to every student.

 The Krieger School of Arts and Sciences is serviced by the Johns Hopkins Barnes & Noble bookstore.
 The bookstore offers competitive pricing, new and used books, and buybacks.
 One of the important points in helping to ensure textbook affordability is providing your book information as early as possible.
 Please include book information in your welcome email to your students.

 You have several options for placing your textbook order:

 – Confirm your Summer at Hopkins textbook choice (if any) by emailing firstname.lastname@example.org.

 – Email the textbook order form to email@example.com 6 to 8 weeks before the class starts.

 – Instructors with a JHU account can select their course materials through aip.bncollege.com.
 There is a link to select course materials under the Actions tab of MyJH that will bring you directly to the portal.
 Select “Johns Hopkins University” from the dropdown menu and then proceed.
 You will be redirected to MyJHU to sign in to your account.

 – Call 410-662-5850.

 If you are NOT ordering textbooks, please notify the book center at firstname.lastname@example.org so you can be taken off their missing order list.

 The “Student Information System” (commonly called “SIS”) is Johns Hopkins university-wide, web-based student information system.
 Through SIS, students can see course information, register for courses, update and maintain personal contact information, and see their grades.
 As a faculty member, you will log onto SIS using your JHED credentials to: